-At SBM, bancassurance is more than a distribution channel-it's a powerful tool for financial empowerment, seamlessly integrated into everyday banking.
+At SBM, bancassurance is a powerful tool for financial empowerment, seamlessly integrated into everyday banking.
 With a customer-first approach to insurance, SBM Bancassurance is not just participating in the future of finance-it's actively shaping it.

 For more information, contact: bancassurance@sbmbank.co.ke